 Bring a non-insulated, fully waterproof shell jacket with a good hood and water-resistant zip closures.
-Mountaineering jackets are ideal, but general-purpose rainwear will also do the job perfectly well.

-Your jacket should be easy to move in with your base and mid-layers on underneath, as well as providing a good overlap with your pants but should not be so long that it restricts access to your harness.
+The jacket should be easy to move in with your base and mid-layers on underneath, as well as providing a good overlap with your pants but should not be so long that it restricts access to your harness.
 Chest pockets are useful to things like snack bars and sunblock during the day.
 Pit zips allow for increased ventilation and cooling.

-There are numerous waterproof/breathable fabrics on the market such as Gore-Tex, eVent, Futurelight, MemBrain, PreCip, Hyvent and Entrant etc. These fabrics can be expensive but last for years when well looked after.
+There are numerous waterproof/breathable fabrics on the market such as Gore-Tex, eVent, Futurelight, MemBrain, PreCip, Hyvent, Entrant etc. These fabrics can be expensive but last for years when well looked after.

-Shell clothing should be seam-sealed during the manufacturing process or the garment will leak through the stitching.
+Shell clothing should be seam sealed during the manufacturing process or the garment will leak through the stitching.
 Shell clothing made of PVC or similar is waterproof but does not breath, which means you can become damp from the inside out as moisture cannot escape while you are moving.
 This style of waterproof shell is not suitable for mountaineering.

-We recommend The North Face Summit L5 LT Futurelight, Arc'teryx Alpha AR, Montane Alpine Pro and the Rab Muztag GTX Jackets.
+We recommend The North Face Pumori FUTURELIGHTTM Jacket, Arc'teryx Alpha ARJacket, Montane Phase XT or Alpine Resolve Jackets and the Rab Muztag GTX Jacket.